-The National Institutes of Health supports a broad array of research to improve understanding of Zika virus and how it spreads, the health effects of the virus, particularly on the developing fetus, and is developing diagnostics, vaccines and therapeutics to better detect, prevent and treat infection.
+The National Institutes of Health supports a broad portfolio of research to improve understanding of Zika virus and how it spreads, the health effects of the virus, particularly on the developing fetus, and is developing diagnostics, vaccines and therapeutics to better detect, prevent and treat infection.

 The National Institute of Allergy and Infectious Diseases (NIAID) is supporting basic research to better understand the Zika virus’ natural history and evolution, viral biology, structure, replication, transmission, and ability to cause disease as well as the virus’ interactions with mosquitoes and the human immune response to Zika.
 NIAID scientists have already created vaccine candidates for other flaviviruses that can be used as a starting point for a Zika vaccine.
 Currently, NIAID is developing multiple vaccine candidates to prevent Zika virus infection, more information on each vaccine.

-The Eunice Kennedy Shriver National Institute of Child Health and Human Development (NICHD) is supporting research to understand how Zika virus infection affects reproductive health, pregnancy, and the developing fetus.
+The Eunice Kennedy Shriver National Institute of Child Health and Human Development (NICHD) is supporting research to understand how Zika virus infection affects reproductive health, pregnancy, the placenta and the developing fetus.
 These studies aim to explain the virus’ impact, range of complications, long-term outcomes, and the health needs of children who were exposed to Zika virus in the womb.
 NICHD is also examining the potential risks that infection with Zika virus might pose for pregnancies already complicated by HIV and other co-infections.